ouzhizus/KeyboardTrainer/README.md

 # KeyboardTrainer
-Simple CLI program for training your typing.It was made in C#
+Simple CLI program for training your typing